labex-labs/open-source-labs/python/python-mastery/lab-ex7-3-learn-about-class-decorators/en/step3.md

 # Applying Decorators via Inheritance

 In Step 2, we created a class decorator that simplifies our code.
+A class decorator is a special type of function that takes a class as an argument and returns a modified class.
+It's a useful tool in Python for adding functionality to classes without modifying their original code.
 However, we still need to explicitly apply the `@validate_attributes` decorator to each class.
+This means that every time we create a new class that needs validation, we have to remember to add this decorator, which can be a bit cumbersome.

 We can improve this further by applying the decorator automatically through inheritance.
+Inheritance is a fundamental concept in object - oriented programming where a subclass can inherit attributes and methods from a parent class.
 Python's `__init_subclass__` method was introduced in Python 3.6 to allow parent classes to customize the initialization of subclasses.
+This means that when a subclass is created, the parent class can perform some actions on it.
 We can use this feature to automatically apply our decorator to any class that inherits from `Structure`.

 Let's implement this: